There are a number of terms commonly used on the Straight Dope Message Boards, that are basically “in-jokes” or references.

 A list of common net abbrevs is found here: Netlingo: Acronyms and shorthand

 Perfect Master – the title for Cecil Adams.
-If you don’t know who Cecil Adams is, read the FAQ on our Homepage: Who is this Cecil Adams anyway?.
+If you don’t know who Cecil Adams is, read the FAQ on our Homepage: Frequently (and forgotten) Asked Questions.

 TMI for “Too much information,” used when a person has told way, way, way more than other people want to know.